emedinac/CS234-Stanford-RL2019/README.md

 All codes were developed in TF 1.14 due to I was not able to change the version in a remote computer.
 So, many warnings appeared in terminal ipython =/

 ### Assignment1
-Using the Frozen Lake MDP from OpenAI Gym, I implemented the following algorihtms for the deterministic and stochastic environments:
+Using the Frozen Lake MDP (4x4) environment from OpenAI Gym, I implemented the following algorihtms for the deterministic and stochastic environments:
 - policy_evaluation, policy_improvement and policy_iteration
 - value_iteration